Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Arms of the Chosen/Weapons/Soulfarer/Pain-Eating Empowerment.md

 ## Special activation rules

 This Evocation cannot be purchased with experience points.
-It awakens at no cost when the wielder kills a character that she has a positive Major or Defining Tie towards.
+It awakens at no cost when the wielder kills a character that she has a positive Major or Defining [[Intimacy|Tie]] towards.
 Both accidental death and deliberate betrayal qualify.

 ## Resonant